 Principal Water + Carbon Sustainability Engineer

-John has degrees in Chemical Engineering, Geology, and Business.
-He has also completed intensive courses with the World Bank Institute on Energy Sector Strategies to Promote Green Growth and Low Carbon Development Planning and Modelling as well as numerous courses in GIS principles and applications with emaphasis in Web based solutions.
+He has degrees in Chemical Engineering, Geology, and Business and has completed courses with the World Bank Institute on renewable energy deployment strategies and regional low carbon emissions planning as well as numerous GIS courses with emaphasis in Web based solutions.

-John is active in promoting sustainable transportation solutions and is engaged with the sustainable energy and natural gas communities in Washington D.C.
+John is active in promoting sustainable transportation solutions and renewable fuels in Maryland and Costa Rica.